-If you’re an empty nester, that means the kids have moved out and it’s just you or you and your partner left to live life as you please… THANK GOODNESS!
+If you’re looking for an empty nest house plan (also called a retirement house plan), that probably means the kids have moved out and it’s just you or you and your partner left to live life as you please… THANK GOODNESS!
 What’s more, congratulations--you’ve just survived 18 years of tantrums, homework, spilled drinks, and never-ending flu seasons.
 Peace, relaxation, and sanity have returned, at last!

 The collection below typically features small to medium sized, easy-to-maintain, affordable house plans that offer comfortable amenities where it counts.
 Take simple house plan